 With Row Owners however, you cannot do this.
 By enabling a row owner you give complete ownership (and privacy) to the user that owns that row.

 Very often, you'll want more than one person to be a row owner.
-There are two ways of approaching this.
+If your app is on a private plan you can use Roles for this.
+However, if it is public – there are two ways of approaching this.

 You can also use an array column as a row owner column to give multiple people access to the same row.
 Simply choose an array column in the data editor and make it the row owner column in the same way.